allisonkadel/carbin-api-docs/source/index.html.md

   -H "Authorization: Token YOU_TOKEN"
 ```

 carbIN uses JSON Web Tokens to allow access to the API.
-If you are interested in applying for a token, please contact <support@carboninsights.co>.
+If you are interested in applying for a token, please contact <tech@carboninsights.co>.

 carbIN requires that the JWT is included in all API requests to the server in a header that looks like the following: